Leadership Team

 Latea Davis

-Associate Director of Youth Workforce Development
+Associate Director of Youth Special Projects

 Born and raised in South LA, Latea Davis witnessed the everyday struggles of our service population and the barriers they are faced with daily.
 In August of 2012, Latea began her workforce development career with CRCD as an intake specialist, was promoted to youth advocate, later assumed a leadership role as the VCN YouthSource Center Manager, and most recently, stepped into the South Los Angeles YouthBuild Manager role.